HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 Government Medical Colleges in India often enforce medical bonds on doctors after MBBS completion.
-An employment bond, also known as a compulsory service bond or a rural service bond (in this scenario), is a legal agreement signed between a medical student and a medical institution or government agency.
+An employment bond is also known as a compulsory service bond or a rural service bond (in this scenario).
+It is a legal agreement signed between a medical student and a medical institution or government agency.
 The bond typically requires the student to serve a specified period, usually in rural or underserved areas, upon completion of their medical education.

-According to the medical bond policy, doctors are required to serve for a specific period in State hospitals after the completion of their MBBS undergraduate and postgraduate degrees, failing which they have to pay a penalty (amount specified beforehand by every State and Union Territory) to the State or medical college.
+According to the medical bond policy, doctors are required to serve for a specific period in State hospitals after the completion of their MBBS undergraduate and postgraduate degrees.
+Failing they have to pay a penalty (amount specified beforehand by every State and Union Territory) to the State or medical college.

 Starting a new job, especially in the medical field, comes with its own set of challenges and learning curves.
 Our guide, ‘Employees in India Starting a New Job‘, offers valuable insights for new professionals navigating their early career stages.
 From understanding workplace culture to managing professional responsibilities effectively, this article provides a comprehensive overview for making a smooth transition into your new role.
 For those embarking on their journey after fulfilling or deciding on their medical bond obligations, this guide is a must-read.